42-AI/bootcamp_data-engineering/day02/day02.md

 # Bootcamp Data Engineering

-# Day02 - AWS - Flask - Terraform
+# Day02 - Cloud Storage API

-Today, you will learn how to use Amazon Web Services.
-It has become the most popular cloud service provider in the world followed by Google Cloud Platform and Microsoft's Azure.
+Today, you will learn how to use a Cloud Provider.
+For all the exercises, I took Amazon Web Services (AWS) as an example but **you are totally free to use the cloud provider you want which is compatible with Terraform** (we advise you to use AWS if you don't have one).
+AWS has become the most popular cloud service provider in the world followed by Google Cloud Platform and Microsoft Azure.

 Amazon Web Services started in 2005 and it now delivers nearly 2000 services.
 Due to the large number of services and the maturity of AWS, it is a better option to start learning cloud computing.